-During the spring and autumn season pleasure cruises are possible every day on Lake Geneva boats.
+During the spring and autumn season, pleasure cruises are possible every day on Lake Geneva boats.
 Genève, Lausanne, Nyon, Vevey and Montreux are good departing ports for Lac Léman cruise excursions.

 Montreux Lake Geneva Paddle Steam Boat

 Pleasure cruise boat excursions on Lake Geneva’s CGN boats offer one of the best ways to explore the beauty of the Lac Léman region in western Switzerland.
 In spring and autumn sightseeing pleasure cruises are available every day in addition to the regular passenger ferry boats crossing the lake to connect Swiss and French cities.
 Geneva, Nyon, Lausanne, and Vevey are good cities to depart on boat cruises with many boats also passing the Lavaux area and calling at Montreux and Chillon.
-Lunch and dinner cruises are popular and may require advance reservations.
-Historic paddle steamers are used on some routes.
-Except for special dinner cruises, passengers can choose any of the ports of call to start and end pleasure cruises.
+Lunch, dinner, and fondue cruises are popular and may require advance reservations.
+Historic paddle steamers are used on some routes, especially in the upper lake area between Lausanne and Montreux.

 The CGN timetable for spring and autumn is usually operational from mid-April to mid-June and from mid-September to mid-October.
 The winter timetable is much more limited with pleasure cruises generally available only on weekends.
 The summer timetable is much busier with many daily departures even from smaller ports.